ices-eg/wg_WGEEL/Misc/data_call_2023/NO.md

 * 10 and 58 new values modified in the group and metric tables

 ### individual metrics
+*

 ## Annex 4
+* 23 new values inserted in the database

 ## Annex 5